dumbCodesOnly/V/replit.md

 - Collapsible/expandable functionality for positions and trading tabs.
 - Multi-symbol trading support for `get_live_market_price` function with concurrent processing and intelligent fallbacks.
 - Correctly displays "Position Size" alongside "Margin" in the UI.
-- Tracks and displays the last 5 closed positions in the Portfolio tab with comprehensive details including partial take profit levels, breakeven stop loss activation status, accurate ROE, and realized vs final P&L breakdown.
+- Tracks and displays the last 5 closed positions in the Portfolio tab with comprehensive details.
 - Implemented hamburger menu with API Keys functionality.
 - Corrected account balance calculation to include realized P&L from closed trades.
 - Implemented comprehensive micro-interactions for trade management buttons.